Fayezismail24/Networking-Basics/CCNA/VLANS/Labs/Router on a stick/Readme.md

       ```

 ## Conclusion
 This setup demonstrates basic **Router-on-a-Stick** routing between two VLANs, which allows devices in different VLANs to communicate.
-This configuration is ideal for small to medium-sized networks where a dedicated Layer 3 switch is not available.
+This configuration is ideal for small to medium-sized networks where a dedicated Layer 3 switch is not available

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is for **educational purposes** only.
+It serves as a personal reference for revisiting CCNA topics when needed